angular/angular/CODING_STANDARDS.md

 #### Inheritance

-Avoid using inheritence to apply reusable behaviors to multiple components.
+Avoid using inheritance to apply reusable behaviors to multiple components.
 This limits how many behaviors can be composed.

 ### Angular